eltos/PasteIntoFile/README.md

 using `html` will cause the html-formatted text to be saved, while using `.html` will save the plain text.

-### Paste into existing files (Append/Replace)
-The context menu entry **Paste into this file (Append/Replace)** allows you to paste clipboard contents into existing files by either appending or replacing them.
-This works as long as the clipboard contains data compatible with the selected file type.
-In the case of replace, the old file is moved to the recycle bin and can be restored with the usual undo options of the file explorer (e.g. `CTRL-Z`).

 ### Copy file contents